acutedeveloper/justit-php-test/README.md

 ### Question 8: What will be the result of running this script?

-An error. $multiply is instaiating a new object. run() is a static function.
+An error. $multiply is instantiating a new object. run() is a static function.
 To enable the function output a result the public function will have to be converted to a public function.
 The called using the ->.
 Code modified below.